 This cool-girl hairstyle can be done in less than two minutes—here's a tutorial.
 The good old slick-back merely requires some hair gloss, oil, or gel (or just a touch of all three), a dusting of hair spray, and practically zero effort.

 These double fishtail braids actually work better on second-day hair.
 Plus, they easily transition from the water (be it the beach, pool, or bubble bath) into your evening plans—whatever those may be.
 We even suggest sleeping in this bad-hair-day hairstyle for enhanced texture and volume the following day.
 Sprinkle a texture powder in your strands before braiding to fatten them up.

 When in doubt, reach for your bobby pins to create an elegant and versatile half-up style like this one.
-Of course, there are tons of variations, and this simple tutorial will show you exactly how to re-create something similar to the above.
+Of course, there are tons of variations—let your heart be your guide.

 Don't underestimate the power of a delicate headband to both contain your strands and add a feminine edge to any outfit.